 The County has established priorities and allocations based on citizen and stakeholder input and Census data trends.
 The County intends to invest the funds in communities identified as areas of greatest need with the potential for positive changes in the lives of our residents.
-To comply with CDBG program
+To comply with CDBG program requirements, at least 70% of funds benefit low- and moderate-income households.
+Most funding will be used for infrastructure and public facilities that support expanding public safety and the creation/preservation of existing housing units in LMI areas.

 St. Johns County benefits from serving urban, suburban, and rural areas within the county lines.
 Each of these different community types means our residents have various choices in living, working, and playing places.
 However, the varying non-financial resources in each area also present challenges when trying to address the diverse needs of our residents.
-Citizen and stakeholder input prioritized the different ends and geographical areas.
+Citizen and stakeholder input prioritized the different ends and the geographical regions.